-To hone in on the best bundt pan, I scoured the web, taking notes from culinary and consumer sites including King Arthur Flour, Food 52, Cooks Illustrated, Fine Cooking, The Sweethome, and the Kitchn, as well as user reviews on Amazon and conversations on forums like Real Baking with Rose Levy Berenbaum.
-I also went straight to the experts, interviewing Matt Lewis and Renato Poliafito, the authors of Baked Explorations, Baked Occasions, and self described "bundt enthusiasts" who put dozens of bundt pans to the test day in and day out at their bakery in Red Hook, Brooklyn.
+To hone in on the best bundt pan, we scoured the web, taking notes from culinary and consumer sites including King Arthur Flour, Food52, Cooks Illustrated, Fine Cooking, The Sweethome, and Kitchn, as well as user reviews on Amazon and conversations on forums like "Real Baking with Rose Levy Berenbaum."
+We also went straight to the experts, interviewing Lewis and Poliafito, two self-described "bundt enthusiasts" who put dozens of bundt pans to the test day in and day out at their bakery in Red Hook, Brooklyn.

 The Bundt Pans

-I also found that most cooks agree that when it comes to bundts—with their elaborate whirls, curves, and crevices that seem tailor made for trapping cake—a nonstick surface is indispensable.
+Design: We also found that most cooks agree that when it comes to bundts—with their elaborate whirls, curves, and crevices that seem tailor made for trapping cake—a nonstick surface is indispensable.
 Indeed, even when using a nonstick surface, most professional bakers and cookbook writers recommend buttering and flouring your pan, or coating it thoroughly with a nonstick cooking spray before filling.

-The color of a bundt pan's surface will also play a role in the texture and attractiveness of the final product: In general, light-colored surfaces perform better than darker ones, as the dark surfaces may produce a crust that is dry is overly browned before the cake's interior has had enough time to bake properly.
+Color: The color of a bundt pan's surface will also play a role in the texture and attractiveness of the final product: In general, light-colored surfaces perform better than darker ones, as the dark surfaces may produce a crust that is dry is overly browned before the cake's interior has had enough time to bake properly.

-The market is littered with mini bundt pans of assorted shapes and sizes, but because the most common size for bundt pans is between 10 and 12 cups, I confined my experiments to models that fell in or near that range.
+Size: The market is littered with mini bundt pans of assorted shapes and sizes, but because the most common size for bundt pans is between 10 and 12 cups, We confined our experiments to models that fell in or near that range.
 Generally speaking, if you want a larger pan, it's smart to seek out one that looks taller, not wider—wider pans produce squatter, less dramatically architectural cakes.
 Most recipe developers design recipes for 10-cup bundt pans, so home bakers will be best served by a pan that accommodates that amount at a minimum.
-If you want to adapt a non-bundt specific recipe, the form is fairly forgiving—in general, a cake recipe that yields enough batter for two 9" rounds or one 9" x 13" pan will also fit a typical bundt pan.
+If you want to adapt a non-bundt-specific recipe, the form is fairly forgiving—in general, a cake recipe that yields enough batter for two 9-inch rounds or one 9-by-13-inch pan will also fit a typical bundt pan.

-One rule of thumb that Lewis and Poliafito recommended: any sturdy cake batter or quick bread that is typically baked in a loaf pan will also do well in a bundt—but avoid delicate, airy cakes, which will just fall apart.
-When you are filling your bundt, ideally the batter should come ⅔ up the sides of the pan before baking.
-Overfill it and you'll have a mess on your hands, underfill it and you'll wind up with a thin, squat cake.
+One rule of thumb that Lewis and Poliafito recommended following: Any sturdy cake batter or quick bread that is typically baked in a loaf pan will also do well in a bundt—but avoid delicate, airy cakes, which will just fall apart.
+When you are filling your bundt, ideally the batter should come two-thirds up the sides of the pan before baking.
+Overfill it and you'll have a mess on your hands; underfill it and you'll wind up with a thin, squat cake.
 If you are unsure of the capacity of your pan, you can measure it by filling it with water one cup at a time.